solid-contrib/practitioners/working-groups/shape-for-products-and-services/README.md

 * Solid Applications
 * Solid Servers

-While it is important to develop shapes specific to each of these kinds of things (for example to differentiate Applications or types of Onboarding Resources), it  would be useful to start with a shape common to all or most of the types of resources, which is what I propose in this repo.
+While it is important to develop shapes specific to each of these kinds of things (for example to differentiate Applications or types of Onboarding Resources), it  would be useful to start with a shape common to all or most of the types of resources, which is [what I propose](https://github.com/solid-contrib/practitioners/blob/main/working-groups/shape-for-products-and-services/basic-shape.md).

 A centralized catlog might store descriptors for an entire ecosystem's product and services.I suggest that we also think about these desriptors as a possible client-to-client spec for Organizations.
 I would see this as triples in the WebID-Profile along the lines of `Orgainization provides ProductOrService`, pointing to a descriptor file as described here.
 If each organization kept its own catalog of descriptors of the products and services phrased in an interoperable way, centralized catalogs could be created by simply having pointers to the profiles.